HemantGangwar/appManagement/README.md

 # appManagent

-This playbook is meant to do following tasks:
+This **Ansible** playbook is meant to do following tasks on EL6/EL7 onwards systems:

 - Stop, Start, Restart, Status of
   - sysvinit
   - systemd

-- Shell base commands for applications stop/start
+- Executing shell base commands for applications stop/start

-Playbook Structure
+Playbook Structure:

+1. It is divided in following structure